signaldatascience/R-curriculum/day01/day01-undata.md

 To plot the results of a simple linear regression, it's actually easier to [let `ggplot2` fit the model for you](http://stackoverflow.com/a/1476280/3721976).

-* Run the line starting with `ggplot...` to plot a scatterplot of the data in `ldf` along with a linear fit of infant mortality to GDP.
+* Run the line starting with `ggplot...` to plot a scatterplot of the data in `df2` along with a linear fit of infant mortality to GDP.

 	* What happens when you remove the `method` argument in `geom_smooth()`?